jlylekim/UndersmoothedUnfolding/docs/source/how.rst

 ---------------------
 Expected input/output
 ---------------------
-Please refer to `function references <https://jlylekim.github.io/UndersmoothedUnfolding/how.html>`_ for details about supported input and expected output.
+Please refer to :ref:`function references<function-references>` page for details about supported input and expected output.